 There is often confusion in how this is determined.
-It’s important to know that the space is determined by wall space rather than by floor space.
-A 14’ x 14’ floor space, for example is 196 square feet.
+It’s important to know that space is determined by wall space rather than by floor space.
+A 14’ x 14’ floor space, for example, is 196 square feet.
 Some facility managers make the mistake of assuming this is the square footage that will need to be painted.
 But you’re not painting the floor.
 You’re painting the walls, and you need to determine wall space.
 This is done by multiplying the length of each wall by its height and adding them together.
 In an office that is 14’ wide x 14’ length x 9’ high, this equals 504 square feet of wall space.

 Most paint manufacturers advise that their paint covers roughly around 250-400 square feet per gallon, but it’s a good idea to lower that square foot coverage a little to make sure you have enough paint.
-Then, multiply the coverage by 2 or 3, depending on the amount of coats your project will need.
+Then, multiply the coverage by 2 or 3, depending on the number of coats your project will need.

 An online tool to help you evaluate how much paint you’ll need for a project is Sherwin-Williams’ paint calculator.

 A site visit gives a contractor a more accurate labor cost estimate, but these are the types of guidelines that are used to help determine labor costs:

 Remembering “wall” square feet (not floor square feet), an average professional painter should be able to paint the walls with a two-coat painting system in a regular office (14’ wide x 14’ length x 9’ high = 504 square feet) in about 3.5 hours of time.
 (An average painter should be able to cover about 150 square feet an hour.
 If you divide 504 by 150 you get 3.36.)